Making A Difference Awards

 Each year, the Health Partners Foundation invites Health Partners Plans employees to nominate under-recognized individuals and organizations who exemplify the Foundation’s mission to transform communities.

-On Thursday, October 20, 2016, the Foundation presented two winners with the Health Partners Foundation Community Transformation Award and the Health Partners Plans Making a Difference Award.
-Additionally, one deserving young person received the Health Partners Foundation Junior Partners Award.
+On Thursday, October 26, 2017, the Foundation presented two winners with the Health Partners Foundation Community Transformation Award and two winners with the Health Partners Plans Making a Difference Award.
+Additionally, one deserving young person received the Health Partners Foundation Partners in Excellence Award.

 Health Partners Foundation Community Transformation Award